ra1piddrift/rigs-of-rods-truck-operations/README.md

 ## Documentation

 Read program-functionality.txt for explanations of each function in the program.
+Check the date of release of the file for the latest version.
 Currently unfinished.

+## Troubleshooting Errors

+If you run into problems during runtime of the program, check program-functionality.txt to see if that part of the program has documentation that might help you.
+Currently, if there are errors that cause the program to close unexpectedly, no error logs will be generated.
+If you can't fix the issue, you may send an e-mail to raiderrapherra1pider@gmail.com with your vehicle file(s) you loaded and the input you entered before it crashed.
+I will try to look into it and remedy the issue.